How to Calm Your Inner World (Even on Your Busiest Days)

 Step Two — Remove One Source of Mental Noise

+Choose one thing to remove or set aside.
 Silence notifications for thirty minutes.
-Put one non-urgent task onto tomorrow’s list and release it from today’s mental load.
+Move one non-urgent task to tomorrow’s list and let it go for today.
 Close browser tabs that represent unfinished intentions.
-Write down the worry that keeps circling so the mind stops holding it in active memory.
+Write down the worry that keeps circling so your mind can stop holding onto it.

 Step Three — Ground Through the Body

+Simple physical grounding practices use this quality deliberately.
 Place both feet flat on the floor and feel the contact.
 Rest your hands on your heart or belly and notice the warmth.
 Sit back in your chair, release your shoulders, and feel the support beneath you.

-Step Four — Redirect with One Simple Thought
+Step Four — Redirect With One Simple Thought

+Choose one that feels genuinely true rather than aspirational.
 “I can handle this one moment.”
 “I don’t need to solve everything right now.”
-“I am giving myself permission to slow down.”
-“What is actually in front of me right now?”
+“I’m giving myself permission to slow down.”
+“What’s actually in front of me right now?”

 Making This Work Throughout the Day